-The only exception to this rule is if you’re writing older non-fiction, like something for the middle grade or teen age rage or a reference book/textbook.
+The only exception to this rule is if you’re writing older nonfiction, like something for the middle grade or teen age range or a reference book/textbook.
 And picture books from author/illustrators will, of course, need to have a dummy attached with some art sketches.

 (Picture book dummy: A sketch version of what the book might look like in real life, with the art and text blocked out on 17 spreads/32 pages.
-Two or three of the spreads should be rendered as if finished…this is called a “mock finish.”
+Two or three of the spreads should be rendered like they’d be in a finished book…this is called a “mock finish.”
 The dummy should convey quickly, with the sketches, and in more detail, with the mock finishes, what the book will ideally look like.
 If you’re curious about dummies, this explanation is a great resource.)

 - They’re an established author